 Allen, Gibbs & Houlik, L.C.
 CERTIFIED PUBLIC ACCOUNTANTS

-October 1, 2020 Wichita, Kansas
+October 12, 2021 Overland Park, Kansas

 The Firefighters' Pension System of the City of Kansas City, Missouri (Plan) is the defined benefit retirement plan for firefighters of Kansas City, Missouri (City).
-The Firefighters' Pension System was established by City ordinance in 1953 and is administered by the Retirement System Board of Trustees to provide retirement, disability and survivor benefits to its members.
+The Firefighters' Pension System was established by City ordinance in 1953 and is administered by the Retirement System Board of Trustees to provide retirement, disability, survivor and benefits to its members and beneficiaries.

-This discussion and analysis of the Firefighters' Pension System's financial statements provides an overview of the Firefighters' Pension System's operations and investment performance during the years ended April 30, 2020 and 2019, with selected comparative information for the year ended April 30, 2018.
-Please read it in conjunction with the Firefighters' Pension System's financial statements and notes to the financial statements, which follow this section.
+This discussion and analysis of the Firefighters' Pension System's financial statements provides an overview of the Firefighters' Pension System's operations and investment performance for the fiscal years ended April 30, 2021 and 2020, with selected comparative information for the year ended April 30, 2019, and should be read in conjunction with the financial statements and notes to the financial statements, which follow this section.